 Smoking and life insurance

-Because smokers typically die younger, insurers have to mitigate their risk by levying higher premiums on people they class as ‘smokers‘.
+Because smokers statistically die younger, insurers mitigate their risk by charging higher premiums on people they class as smokers.

 How do insurers classify a smoker?